By Gina Morin, Design Intervention

 Names & Faces

-Once you have a clear sense of who your audience is, define an individual who represents that group of people by putting a name and a face to that type of person.
+Once you have a clear sense of who your audience is, take the time to define an individual who represents that group of people.
+Put a name and a face to that type of person.

 For example, I know I'm trying to reach a specific audience with my Objectives and have created a persona for a fictional business owner named Mary.